 The aim of your India CV should be to persuade recruiters to invite you for a job interview.
 Therefore, your CV is a marketing tool, which should be adapted to the market in which you intend to use it.

-The India CV should be typed on one to maximum two pages, depending on the length of your work experience.
-Arrange and type your CV in a chronological order - starting with your first job and ending with your most recent position.
-Include your name, address, e-mail and phone number at the top, but never include place of birth, race or religion.
+The India CV should be typed on one to a maximum of two pages, depending on the length of your work experience.
+Arrange and type your CV in chronological order - starting with your first job and ending with your most recent position.
+Include your name, address, e-mail and phone number at the top, but never include the place of birth, race or religion.

 Follow with your “Career Objectives” written in professional language with reference to the possible contributions you can make to the company.
 Mention your potential strengths that have relevance to the job and specify the level of responsibility you can handle.

-Finally close your CV with “References available on request”.
+Finally, close your CV with “References available on request”.
 It is best to avoid putting references on your CV unless you have been specifically asked to provide them.
 Employers usually ask for references when they actually need them.
-This is strong indication that an employer is interested in you.
+This is a strong indication that an employer is interested in you.